runekaito/Discord-BDSX/README.md

 bdsx/plugins/Discord-BDSX/files (e.g. index.js, etc.)
 so that

-Edit config.json and write the bot token and the channel ID to send/receive.
+Edit config.json and write the bot token, the channel ID to send/receive, and the language to use (probably "en").

 > **Note**
 BDSX and the server machine running this plugin must have Node.js v16.9.0 or higher installed and PATHed (node -v at the command prompt will respond).
 This limitation is due to the internal use of Discord.js v14.7.1.